Last Updated on

 Contact Information/Social Handles

-Don’t forget to take a peak at my e-book on branding.
-Branding isn’t just for businesses – as a blogger you must know how to effectively brand yourself in order to stand out!
+Don’t forget to take a peek at my e-book on branding.
+Branding isn’t just for businesses.
+As a blogger, you must know how to effectively brand yourself in order to stand out.

 Editing My Free Media Kit Template

 My media kit template was created in InDesign as a PDF, but has been converted to a Microsoft Word document so you will be able to open it up and edit.
 Sometimes editing a PDF in Word can be a little finicky, so please take a look at this article explaining how to edit PDFs in Microsoft Word.